juuso123/ensto-bt/README.md

 ## Usage
-pairing-xxxxxxxxxxxx.json file contains resetCode, which is obtained from thermostat when initiating pairing (by pressing button) and device name you want to give it.
-The xxxxxxxxxxxx is the mac address without ":" characters.
+pairing-xxxxxxxxxxxx.json file contains resetCode, which is obtained from thermostat when initiating pairing (by pressing button) and running pair.py.
+The xxxxxxxxxxxx in the filename is the mac address without ":" characters.
+Pairing file is saved by default to same directory where script is.

-*Add howto get pairing code here*

-Content:
+Content of file:
 {"resetCode":[0,0,0,0],"deviceName": "device1"}

-Device name is part of mqtt topic.
+Device name is part of mqtt topic and is converted to ascii and spaces replaced with empty string.
+For example a device with name "Kylpylä spa" will be renamed to "kylpylaspa" to be used as part of topic.

 ## Insired by:
 https://github.com/tuomassalo/ensto-bt-thermostat-reader/ and